-As the manager of the DeKalb County Animal Services shelter since 2013, LifeLine Animal Project implements a holistic approach to address the multiple causes of shelter overpopulation in DeKalb County.
+As the managing organization of the DeKalb County Animal Services shelter since 2013, LifeLine Animal Project implements a holistic approach to address the multiple causes of shelter overpopulation in DeKalb County.
 Our management has resulted in lifesaving at unprecedented rates.

 DeKalb County Animal Services and Enforcement has two divisions: